'Not an easy decision' - Courts leaves Dundee Utd

 Courts was in charge at Tannadice for a year, leading United to fourth in the Scottish Premiership and a Europa Conference League spot.

-Sporting director Tony Asghar said details of his replacement is expected in "the coming days".
+Sporting director Tony Asghar said details of his replacement are expected in "the coming days".

 Courts, who previously managed Kelty Hearts in the Lowland League, had been employed as the club's head of tactical performance before he was the surprise choice to succeed Micky Mellon last summer.